microsoft/vscode-makefile-tools/docs/troubleshooting.md

 - Use **makefile.phonyOnlyTargets** to filter out targets that the Makefile explicitly defines as Phony

-Watch out for tricky lines in dryrun/build logs that may cause crashes or hangs when the extension parses content:
+Watch out for tricky lines in dryrun/build logs that may cause crashes or infinite loops when the extension parses content:

-- many dashes in a row (---------------------) causes hang=infinite recursion according to regexp101.com
+- many dashes in a row (---------------------) causes infinite recursion according to regexp101.com
 - LK repository dryrun has 6000 char lines and many such lines in a row, each of them is very slow (takes hours)
 - Tip: disable MAKECONFIGHEADER in make/macros.mk, to avoid the enormous echo commands from being printed
   - This can be done under a make flag that can be tied to makefile.configurations.makeArgs to only avoid the echos when in dryrun mode